DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 Stars shone dimly through the haze above the city lights, their distant, cold brilliance oddly comforting.
 He took another deep breath, closing his eyes.

-And there - just for a moment - he heard it.
-Clearly this time, though still faint:
+And there—just for a moment—something felt... different.
+Not a sound, exactly.
+More like standing in exactly the right spot at exactly the right time.
 A single, resonant tone.
-Pure, perfectly pitched, and resonating inside him in a way that had nothing to do with his ears.
+Pure, perfectly pitched, and resonating.

-His eyes snapped open.

-"What...?"
+Then it was gone.

-But the sound was gone.
-Only the distant city hum filled his ears again - traffic, an argument somewhere below, a dog barking three streets over.
+His eyes snapped open, searching the empty night.
+Nothing.
+Just the city hum—traffic, an argument somewhere below, a dog barking three streets over.

+"Oh great, tinnitus!" he muttered to himself, shaking his head.
+"I really need to go to bed.
+I really do."

-Jason stood still for a long moment, his heart beating faster than it should, uncertainty swirling in his chest like smoke.
-Then he turned back inside, sliding the door shut with perhaps a bit more force than necessary.
+But uncertainty swirled in his chest like smoke as he turned back inside, sliding the door shut with perhaps a bit more force than necessary.

 He knew he would return to that archive tomorrow.
 He knew he would search deeper.

-Because whatever had hummed to life within him tonight wasn't finished.

-It was only beginning.
+Because whatever had happened tonight—if it was even real—felt unfinished.

-And despite every rational thought, despite years of accepting his place in the world, despite knowing better than to hope -
+And despite every rational thought, despite years of accepting his place in the world, despite knowing better than to hope—

 A small, traitorous part of him wondered:

-*What if?*
+*What if I was meant to, and never will?*

+The question followed him to bed, unanswered.